StackVista/stackstate-docs/use/health-state-and-event-notifications/send-event-notifications.md

 ## How an event notification is triggered

-Event notifications are triggered in response to health state changes on an element or view or problem events.
+Event notifications are triggered in response to health state change events or problem events generated in a view.

+### Health state changed event notifications

 The health state of an element is derived from metrics and events data in the telemetry streams assigned to it, whereas the health state of a view is calculated based on the combined health state of elements within it.
 Propagated state changes can also be used to trigger event notifications, however, this can result in a lot of noise.
-StackState will group unhealthy components together into [problems](/use/problem-investigation/problem_identification.md) and generate events that track changes to them.

-The process to trigger a **health state changed** event notification is as follows:
+The process to trigger a health state changed event notification is as follows:

 1. [Telemetry streams](add-telemetry-to-element.md) attached to an element provide metrics and events data.
 2. A [health check](add-a-health-check.md) attached to the element listens to the available telemetry streams and reports a health state based on its configured parameters.